andrewzamp/TropiCam-AI/README.md

 ![banner](./assets/readme_banner.jpg)

-Advancing Arboreal Wildlife Monitoring in the Neotropics
+Advancing Arboreal Wildlife Monitoring in the Neotropics with AI

 ---